godeploy/PL-100/Instructions/Labs/lab05-power-automate.md

 ## **Prerequisites**

-  - Completion of Lab 01 - Data model and model-driven app
+Must have completed Lab 02 – Data model and model-driven app

 ## Things to consider before you begin